soumya-1712/MyHTTPserver/README.md

 # My HTTP Server

-A simple HTTP server implementation in C++.
+The project 'Myhttpserver' is a lightweight HTTP server developed in C++, offering support for HTTP/1.1 with basic request handling capabilities (GET, POST, PUT, DELETE) and efficient file serving.

 ## Table of Contents
 - [Introduction](#introduction)